RU09342/lab-3-interrupts-and-timers-RyanH98/TIMER A Blink/README.md

 Any code inside of the interrupt vector will run whenever the timer increments.
 In this case, the code is to toggle an LED.
 ## Devices
 There is timer interrupt code for the MSP430G2553.
 There is also a multi-board compatible code which will function on the MSP430G2553, the MSP430FR5994, the MSP430FR6989, the MSP430FR2311, and the MSP430F5529.
+### Board-specific Differences
+The pin assignment differences are covered by the inclusion of the config.h file.
+The main reason that the MSP430FR2311 has seperate code from the others is that it requires the use of Timer B in the code instead of Timer A.
+## Usage
+This code can be programmed onto any of the compatible boards through Code Composer Studio.
+Once programmed onto the board, the LED will blink at a regular interval.
 ## Extra Work
 For the extra work for Lab 3, I made the TIMER A Blink code compatible with any of the five MSP430 boards.
 I did this by writing a header file named config.h